MSci (hons), MSc

 - Policy engagement in health research

-Cai is currently researching the impact of stakeholder engagement during women's health research globally as well as reading for a doctorate in Population Health, investigating the ethical and equal involvement of LMIC governments in global health research.
+Cai is currently researching strategies for the translation of women's health research into impact, as well as reading for a doctorate in Population Health, investigating the ethical and equal involvement of LMIC governments in global health research.
 He recently spent six months seconded into the UK's Department for Health and Social Care focusing on evidence and evaluation workstreams.
 Cai's background is in social science, particularly the institutional dynamics of community development in LMICs, he received an MSc in International Development from the University of Birmingham in 2010.

 He has worked, volunteered and researched extensively in Cambodia, Lao PDR, Thailand, India, Nepal and Kenya over the past 15 years as well as engaging in shorter project work in Ethiopia, Myanmar and Uganda.